Turtles All the Way Down

 Nevertheless, they are all invested in finding out what happened to Russell Pickett.
 Even Davis, who knows that the billions will be inherited by his father’s lizard.

 What I️ Liked:

-First of all, I was pleased to find this young adult novel not only deals with regular teenage issues but include a real-deal crime intertwined into the plot.
+First of all, I was pleased to find this young adult novel not only deals with typical teenage issues but includes a real-deal crime intertwined into the plot.
 Furthermore, I️ relished in how much I️ learned from Turtles All the Way Down, and not just about mental disorders.